digital-blueprint/handbook/docs/frontend/theming.md

 ##### How to change the colors of the icon
 The following steps has to be done for the whitelabel favicon and the whitelabel app icon.
-You can read [here](../cd/apps/#favicons-of-apps) which resolutions and formats are used by the two files.
+You can read [here](../../cd/apps/#favicons-of-apps) which resolutions and formats are used by the two files.

 1. Open the needed svg whitelabel icon file in inkscape
-2. double click on the first square, then a line in the middle of the square should appear: the gradient line
+2. Double-click on the first square, then a line in the middle of the square should appear: the gradient line
-3. Right click on the square and open the window "fill and outline", now you can see the gradient with two colors
+3. Right-click on the square and open the window "fill and outline", now you can see the gradient with two colors
 4. In the window(fill and outline -> fill) you can choose one point on the gradient by clicking on it. then you can change the color of it.
 Make your color changes in the first square
 5. Repeat these steps for the other squares
 6. Save the file